February 8, 2010

 - 99.9& are the same, but due to legal issues we have a long list

-: A gives B a piece of software.
+-General Public License (GPL): A gives B a piece of software.
 B modifies the software can keep it to himself (B may inform A but not necessary).
 But the moment B gives it to C, he has to reveal the whole software he inherits from A plus his modification.
 B can charge C. B can put the source code on a will.
 BUT nobody can change the GPL code except the original author.
 It will be there forever.

 Forking the code.